 Click HERE to see our Certified Programs.

-In 2021, the Distance Education Accrediting Commission and the QA Commons announced a joint effort to evaluate how DEAC-accredited institutions prepare students for employability through the QA Commons Essential Employability Qualities Certification (EEQ CERT™) program.
-Four institutions will participate in the pilot – Aspen University, Martinsburg College, Bottega University, and American College of Business and Technology.
+In 2021, the Distance Education Accrediting Commission (DEAC) and the QA Commons announced a joint effort to evaluate how DEAC-accredited institutions prepare students for employability through the QA Commons Essential Employability Qualities Certification (EEQ CERT™) program.
+In this pilot, three programs, from Aspen University, Martinsburg College, and Bottega University, were awarded EEQ Certification.

 With an institution-wide commitment to demonstrating the employability of graduates through third-party review, programs from each of the university’s academic colleges are participating in the Essential Employability Qualities Certification (EEQ CERT) process in 2021.
 Those colleges are the College of Humanities and Fine Arts, the Hutson School of Agriculture, the Arthur J. Bauernfeind College of Business, the College of Education and Human Services, and the School of Nursing and Health Professions.

 Commencing in early 2020, the Connecticut State Colleges & Universities (CSCU) will execute a partnership with The QA Commons to undertake an initial, self-assessment, phase of EEQ Certification.
 CSCU will use this rigorous process to build program and institutional capacity to assure the quality of credentials from an employability perspective.